OPR-group-BNITM/vimop/README.md

 Open the application and enter the github url of this repository under Launch -> Import workflow -> Import from Github.
 Once you added the workflow, launch it and go to the `Setup` options section.
-You can chose to either download all three parts of the database or donwload contaminants, virus references and centrifuge index separately by ticking the respective boxes.
+You can choose to either download all three parts of the database or download contaminants, virus references and centrifuge index separately by ticking the respective boxes.
 Launching the process will download and install the database into your home directory.
 This will probably take a while.